-Frequent regurgitation (spitting up) is the main symptom of GER.
 Caregivers often refer to this spitting up as vomiting, but it is not because it is not due to peristaltic contractions.
 The spit ups appear effortless and not particularly forceful.

 Irritability has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.

 Infants who have symptoms consistent with GERD and no severe complications may be given a therapeutic trial of medical therapy for GERD; improvement or elimination of symptoms suggests GERD is the diagnosis and that other testing is unnecessary.
-Infants can also be given an extensively hydrolyzed (hypoallergenic) formula for 7 to 10 days to see whether the symptoms are caused by a food allergy.
+Infants can also be given an extensively hydrolyzed (hypoallergenic) formula for 2 to 4 weeks to see whether the symptoms are caused by a food allergy.

 If the diagnosis remains unclear or there is still a question of whether reflux is actually the cause of symptoms such as coughing or wheezing, a pediatric gastroenterologist may do tests using esophageal pH or impedance probes (see Ambulatory pH Monitoring).
 Caregivers record the occurrence of symptoms (manually or by using an event marker on the probe); the symptoms are then correlated with reflux events detected by the probe.
 A pH probe can also assess the effectiveness of acid-suppression therapy.
 An impedance probe has the ability to detect nonacid reflux as well as acid reflux.

 Infants with severe or life-threatening complications of reflux that are unresponsive to medical therapy can be considered for surgical therapy.
 The main type of antireflux surgery is fundoplication.
-During this procedure, the top of the stomach is wrapped around the distal esophagus to help tighten the LES.
+During this procedure, the top of the stomach is wrapped around the distal esophagus to help tighten the lower esophageal sphincter.
 Fundoplication can be very effective at resolving reflux but has several complications.
 It can cause pain when infants vomit (eg, during acute gastroenteritis), and if the wrap is too tight, infants may have dysphagia.
 If dysphagia occurs, the wrap can be dilated endoscopically.
 Some anatomic causes of reflux also may have to be corrected surgically.

-GERD is diagnosed when reflux causes complications such as esophagitis, respiratory symptoms (eg, cough, stridor, wheezing, apnea), or impaired growth.
+Gastroesophageal reflux disease (GERD) is diagnosed when reflux causes complications such as esophagitis, respiratory symptoms (eg, cough, stridor, wheezing, apnea), or impaired growth.

 Most infants with GERD respond to medical therapy, but a few require surgical therapy.